 Additionally, no licences are required to store water in a tank, although you should check with your local council for any building permits are necessary to install new sheds and tanks.

 When considering the size of a tank it’s important to estimate how much rainwater will fall, calculate the volume of rainfall collected from a roof, where your tank water will be used and how of it is necessary.
-You should also factor in a drought strategy should the rain dry up and alternative water sources, that might include needing to transport in water on the odd occasion using cartage tanks.
+You should also factor in a drought strategy should the rain dry up and alternative water sources, including needing to transport in water on the odd occasion using cartage tanks

 Pumping Ground Water into a Bore Water Tank

-Before drilling a hole in the ground to tap into an underground water supply, you will need to initially identify whether ground water is available on your property, at what depth underground, how much is available and water quality.
+Before drilling a hole in the ground to tap into an underground water supply, you will need to initially identify whether ground water is available on your property, at what depth underground, how much is available and how is the water quality.